-A single textbook covering the whole of the A-Level course (AS and A2) costs around £35.
+A single textbook covering the whole of the A-Level course (AS and A2) costs around £45.

-You will need a good science GCSE grade (double science or similar, it is worth looking at the content for the triple award prior to commencing the course).
+You will need a good science GCSE grade (6 6 or above in double science or similar, it is worth looking at the content for the triple award prior to commencing the course).
 Good maths skills are essential, as the mathematical requirements are significantly above GCSE.